mattSMobley/automated-testing-resources/synchronous-testing.md

 The file with the functionality should be named after the exercise.
 But the test file, should be located in the test folder, and be named in the following pattern `exercise1.test.js`.

+## Example

+In the folder `hello-world-test` there is a running implementation of a test using mocha.
+The test are run by using the command `npm test`.

 ## Exercise 1 - Math Libary

 Create an object that provides the following basic mathematical methods.